panglesd/presentations/blog/blog.md

 ]);
 ```

-The glorified scheduler seems very simple: It records the last executed script, and whenever the presenter hits the right arrow key, the next script is executed.
+The glorified scheduler seems very simple: It records what was the last executed script, and whenever the presenter hits the right arrow key, the next script is executed.

 But then, what happens when you are crazy enough to hit the left arrow key?
-Easy, you just run the previous script, instead of the next one.
+Easy, you just run the previous script, instead of the next one?
 WRONG, young little past self!
-Executing the previous script does not work, you need to execute it's inverse.
+Executing the previous script does not work, you need to revert its execution.
 For instance, if you hit right, then left, the following actions need to be executed:

 0. `right` is pushed.
 0-1.
 Scroll the window down to make space.